John Heinz National Wildlife Refuge at Tinicum: Wildlife and protected species

 The refuge is home to a variety of wildlife despite its urban location.
 Birdwatchers have recorded over 300 species of birds in and around the refuge, 85 of which nest here.
 Migratory birds like warblers, egrets, sandpipers, and a large variety of ducks, within the Atlantic Flyway, use the refuge as a resting/feeding spot during spring and fall flights.
 Since water levels can be controlled in the impoundment, the water is often drained in early fall at the refuge.
 This serves both to reduce the large population of invasive carp and makes the impoundment a large mudflat, which renders it very attractive to migrating shorebirds.
 The water levels are raised later in the fall so waterfowl can use the impoundment.

 In addition, deer, opossums, red foxes, raccoons, coyotes, beavers, river otters, minks, woodchucks, and muskrats take refuge here along with a wide variety of wildflowers and plants.

 Bats are frequently observed by visitors on the refuge during warmer seasons and a formal species diversity and population survey would provide valuable information on recent declines of these important creatures due to white nose syndrome and habitat disturbances.

-There are several species of reptiles and amphibians that call the refuge home including the northern water, garter and DeKay's brown snakes; pickerel, wood and southern leopard frogs (the latter listed as endangered in Pennsylvania) and the state threatened American red-bellied turtle as well as the painted, snapping and eastern box turtles.
+There are several species of reptiles and amphibians that call the refuge home including the northern water, garter and DeKay's brown snakes; pickerel, wood and southern leopard frogs (the latter listed as endangered in Pennsylvania) and the state threatened American red-bellied turtle, northern red-bellied cooters, as well as the painted, snapping and eastern box turtles.